BREAKING

 single time we got together, she would apologize for the way she

 looked!
-I'd pointed this out during our lengthy friendship, but
+I'd gently point this out during our lengthy friendship,

-the issue never changed.
-I stopped trying to correct her distorted
+but the issue never changed.
+I finally stopped trying to compliment

 People

-have accused me of vilifying or hating Borderlines, but this just
+have accused me of vilifying or hating Borderlines, but this isn't

-disorder features, and a number of colleagues/friends have borderline
+disorders, and a great number of colleagues/friends have had borderline

 traits, as well.
 Do I care for them any less?
-No--but I've come
+No, but I've had to

 The